HarvardURC/MATE_ROV/README.md

                 MsgType.SECOND: SecondMsg
             }
             ```
-2. Make a new module class that inherits from robomodules.ProtoModule.
-Look at MockGuiModule.py and MockSensorModule for examples on modules
+2. Make a new module class that inherits from `robomodules.ProtoModule`.
+Look at `MockGuiModule.py` and `MockSensorModule` for examples on modules.